yoksel/handy-colors-extension/README.md

-# "Handy colors" extension for Chrome
+# Handy colors (chrome extension)

 ## Usage

-Upload extension on page `chrome://extensions/` using button "Load unpacked extension".
+Upload folder with the extension on page `chrome://extensions/` using button "Load unpacked extension".

 ## About

-This extension is not in the Crome Web Store, this repository is a source code of extension.
+This extension is not in the Crome Web Store, this repository is a source code of the extension.

-You can not only download and use it, you can more: read and modify the code as you need, remove needless palettes and add your favorites.
+You can not only download and use it, you can more:  modify the code as you need, remove needless palettes and add your favorites.

 Enjoy!